apache/accumulo-website/_docs-2/troubleshooting/advanced.md

 **I had disastrous HDFS failure.
 After bringing everything back up, several tablets refuse to go online.**

 Data written to tablets is written into memory before being written into indexed files.
-In case the server is lost before the data is saved into a an indexed file, all data stored in memory is first written into a write-ahead log (WAL).
+In case the server is lost before the data is saved into an indexed file, all data stored in memory is first written into a write-ahead log (WAL).
 When a tablet is re-assigned to a new tablet server, the write-ahead logs are read to recover any mutations that were in memory when the tablet was last hosted.